shellyk22/Hemitube_finale/Hemitube2/README.md

 3. Run the server using npm test, (or export NODE_ENV=test && node app.js for macOS/Linux, set NODE_ENV=test && node app.js for Windows).
 The server should be running.

-4. Open your browser and visit http://localhost:5001 to access the Babble website.
+4. Open your browser and visit http://localhost:5001 to access the HemiTube website.

 # API Functionality:
 The HemiTube website incorporates the following API endpoints and functionalities: